pranshupatel/ColourBlock/README.md

 ## <a name="how-to-extend-rotation"></a>Rotation

 One aspect to extend, or perhaps improve, is the rotation methods.
 Currently, with its messy manual algorithm, the code suffers from a lack of readability and performance.
 The methods could use better implementation.
 The method does the switch by changing three out of the four nodes of the block to the nodes of its next snapshot.
-(For non-square- and non-I-blocks, one node stays constant/unchanged as the center of rotation).
+(For non-square- and non-I-blocks, one node stays constant/unchanged as the center of rotation.)
 One possible improvement is to have better communication between the Visuals class, the Player class, and the block in control to shorten the rotation algorithm.
 To follow the same design pattern with the the move validation conducted by the Player class, one could move the validity check of the rotation outside of the block classes and into the Player class.

 ## <a name="how-to-extend-hold"></a>Hold feature